fortuno-repos/fortuno/devel/fpm-repo/common/addons/README.rst

 Fortuno – flextensible unit testing framework for Fortran
 *********************************************************

+  This repository is automatically deployed from the `Fortuno repository
+  <https://github.com/fortuno-repos/fortuno>`_.
+Please direct any pull requests,
+  issues, or other contributions to the primary repository.

 **Fortuno** (Fortran Unit Testing Objects) is a flexible & extensible, object-oriented unit testing framework designed for the Fortran programming language.
 It emphasizes ease of use by minimizing boiler plate code when writing